The 5 Tests Needed for Thickener Selection

 Read this blog to learn about the types of tests required for Thickener selection.

 Thickeners have various uses in aggregate and mineral applications.
 They can be used in the production of a material, such as in the concentration of slurries for minerals extraction or in the creation of a solids-free liquid to extract dissolved metals.
-They can also be used on the waste handling side of the process to recycle water from the wash plant for immediate reuse and to reduce the tailings footprint.
+They can also be used on the waste handling side of the process to recycle water from the wash plant and in C&D recycling for immediate reuse and to reduce the tailings footprint.

 Regardless of whether a Thickener is used for material processing or waste handling, its main function is to separate solids from liquids in a slurry.
 It achieves this through rapid settling of the solids aided by chemicals that allow the lightweight solids particles to stick together, forming larger, heavier particles called “flocs”.
 These particles settle to the bottom of the Thickener tank.
 The solids-free liquid then overflows the weirs at the top of the Thickener tank, while the concentrated solids are pumped out to waste or to the next part of the process.